1.1.P.415 Principal carer - foster care

 the foster carer would generally be the principal carer.

-Explanation: The child would generally be determined as meeting the dependent child definition at 5(2)(b) in respect of the foster carer.
+Explanation: The child would generally be determined as meeting the dependent child definition at section 5(2)(b) in respect of the foster carer.

 |DOES NOT HAVE